lsst/LDM-135/index.rst

 associated with the tables in memory as much as possible.
 Using the identified scan tables and their ratings, the worker places them on the appropriate scheduler.
 There will be at least three schedulers.
-One for queries expected to be complete in under an hour, which are expected to be related to the Object table.
+One for queries expected to complete in under an hour, which are expected to be related to the Object table.
 One for queries expected to take less than eight hours, expected to be related to Object_Extra.
-And one for scans expected to take twelve hours for ForcedSource and/or Source tables.
+And one for scans expected to take eight to twelve hours for ForcedSource and/or Source tables.
 The reasoning being that a single slow query can impede the progress of a shared scan and all the other user queries on that scan.
 There may be a need for another scheduler to handle queries taking more than 12 hours.

 Each scheduler places incoming chunk queries into one of two priority queues sorted by chunk id then scan rating of the individual tables.
 If